philipstubbs13/NYT-React-Search/README.md

 For more information on how this project is structured and broken into various components, see [Structure of the project](#structure-of-project).

-The app also uses the New York Times article search API to retrieve news articles from the New York Times.
+The app also uses the New York Times Article Search API to retrieve news articles from the New York Times.
 For more information about this API, see the [Article Search API documentation](https://developer.nytimes.com/article_search_v2.json#/Documentation/GET/articlesearch.json).

 ## <a name="getting-started"></a> Getting started